AbdellahNassim/Coursera-ML-Spec/Week-1.md

 ## What is Machine Learning

 - **Machine Learning** is a Field of Study that gives the computers the ability to learn without being explicitly programmed.
+- **Supervised Learning:** a domain of Machine Learning that focuses on predicting outputs (Y Labels) based on input data (X).
+- **Regression:** Predicting a number from infinitely many possible outputs.
 -